-Use the fuel hose connector (male) to attach the portable fuel tank (optional equipment).
+Use the fuel hose connector (male) to attach the portable fuel tank (standard or optionally applicable equipment).

 Always install the fuel hose connector cap if the fuel hose connector (female) is not connected.
 Be sure the fuel hose connector cap is securely installed.

-Portable Fuel Tank (Optional Equipment for BF5D and BF6A)
+Portable Fuel Tank (standard or optionally applicable equipment)